-Steve Holliday is Chief Executive of National Grid plc and was a Non Executive Director of Marks & Spencer plc from 2004 to 2014.
+Steve Holliday was Chief Executive of National Grid until April 2016 and was a Non Executive Director of Marks & Spencer plc from 2004 to 2014.
 He is also chairman of the board of trustees at Crisis, the homeless charity.

 Steve joined National Grid Group as the Board Director responsible for the UK and Europe in March 2001, becoming Chief Executive for the group in 2007.